kiancchen/Vending-Machine/Sprint3Report.md

 ### Cash Payment

 After click the `Cash` button, there is a table include the cash's value and number.
-Besides, there are two more operations, set,pay and cancel.
-And in the upper left corner there is 120s countdown, when it comes to 0, it will automatically back to default window.
+Besides, there are two more operations, set, pay and cancel.
+In addition, in the upper left corner there is 120s countdown, when it comes to 0, it will automatically back to default window, and record this transaction to be cancelled with reason "timeout".

 ![Screen Shot 2020-11-19 at 10.02.02 PM.png](https://i.loli.net/2020/11/19/hUwDjcamTgzvPL1.png)

 ### Set Cash to Pay

 ![Screen Shot 2020-11-19 at 10.04.15 PM.png](https://i.loli.net/2020/11/19/pEbWNTgs1zwnFZv.png)

-The user can input cashtype and amount.
+The user can input cash type and its amount.
 Then click the`Set` button, after that the table will update accordingly.

 ![Screen Shot 2020-11-19 at 10.04.23 PM.png](https://i.loli.net/2020/11/19/RXM7ZjG4A8J3viY.png)

 ### Pay

 If user didn't add any cash.
 It will display an alert to notify current user doesn't pay any cashes.

 ![Screen Shot 2020-11-12 at 7.27.54 PM.png](https://i.loli.net/2020/11/12/zBiTOxtRXC4G75V.png)

 After click the `Pay` button.
 There is a table of change include different values and amount.
-And the cash in the machine will be reduced accordingly.
+The cash in the machine also will be reduced accordingly.

 ![32131605174938_.pic.jpg](https://i.loli.net/2020/11/12/yDHv5XOYoZzQKgG.png)

+If user didn't pay enough money to purchase, it will automatically cancelled this transaction with reason "no enough money paid".

+If vending machine does not have enough money to give back change, it will also automatically cancelled this transaction with reason "no available changes".

 ### Display the latest 5 Products

 The latest bought items table on default page is available for every user.
-If you have login, it will show your purchase history, else it will show the anonymous's last 5 bought items.
+If you have login, it will show your purchase history, else it will show the anonymous' last 5 bought items.

 ![Screen Shot 2020-11-19 at 11.06.53 PM.png](https://i.loli.net/2020/11/19/kJ54rwRtx3E2cDe.png)